Delni/blog/content/posts/keyboard-101-part2-layouts/index.en.md

 This simple (but clever!) mechanical solution needs a lever linked to each key and punch bar.
 In order to simplify the mechanism, we just...staggered the keys so the lever can pass through.
 Et voilà!

-With technical progress, mechanical typewriter were gradually being replaced by electrical ones, then teletypwriters, and then our keyboards...
+With technical progress, mechanical typewriter were gradually being replaced by electrical ones, then teletypewriters, and then our keyboards...
 Without ever wondering if we could improve a system based on **constraints that no longer exist**.

 ## Classical or _split_ keyboard?

 Obviously, at the time of typewriters, we pursued something more compact, so we reduced the area of the keyboards.
-However this results in keyboards that are mostly narrower than shoulder width (well, excluding numpads): when typing on one, the shoulders and torso are clanched, leading to muscle tensions on long-term.
+However this results in keyboards that are mostly narrower than shoulder width (well, excluding numpads): when typing on one, the shoulders and torso are clenched, leading to muscle tensions on long-term.

 That's why some thought to themselves "to open the shoulders, why won't we cut the keyboard in two halves?"
 That way, each half can be spread as far apart as one need.
 And thus _split_ keyboards were born.